 The entire solar system is under influence of massive electromagnetic force.
 Earth is a giant magnet itself.
 Our body reacts to magnetic forces.
 When we sleep with head towards north, our body’s magnetic field become completely asymmetrical to the Earth’s Magnetic field.
 That cause problems related to blood pressure and our heart needs to work harder in order to overcome this asymmetry of Magnetic fields.
 Apart from this another reason is that Our body have significant amount of iron in our blood.
 When we sleep in this position, iron from the whole body starts to congregate in brain.
 This can cause headache, Alzheimer’s Disease, Cognitive Decline, Parkinson disease and brain degeneration.

-Hindus Pierce Their Ears
+Science behind Hindus Piercing Their Ears

 To be ahead in life, one should be a good listener.
 Listening helps in gaining knowledge.
 Concentration gets hampered with too much discussion.
 Ears helps in the development of intellect, power of thinking and decision making.
 Too much talking lead to arguments and revelation of secrets.
 Ear piercing helps in speech-restraint.
 Hindu Kings were expected to pierce their ears to make them good leaders.